2023-05-03 03:15:00

 In this regard, the White House stormed the Republican bill, saying, “Republicans are holding America’s trust and confidence hostage to hurt veterans, increase the cost of hard-working families, and hinder economic growth.”
 According to the Republican bill, student loan relief and the clean energy fund under the Inflation Reduction Act (IRA), which President Biden considers a feat, are subject to cuts.
 In response, the White House published a bundle of fact sheets containing the impact that the bill would have on Washington DC and the 50 US states, saying that the bill was in stark contrast to President Biden’s budget bill.
 The bill promoted by the Republican Party is unlikely to pass in the Senate, where the Democratic Party is the majority, and President Biden also predicted a veto.

-The Washington Post (WP) and other U.S. media reported that the White House and Congress have only about a week to discuss this issue, so they are paying attention to whether a dramatic agreement can be reached.
-President Biden leaves for Hiroshima, Japan to attend the G7 summit on the 19th after a meeting between the president and the leadership of Congress scheduled for the 9th.
+The Washington Post (WP) and other U.S. media reported that the White House and Congress have only regarding a week to discuss this issue, so they are paying attention to whether a dramatic agreement can be reached.
+President Biden leaves for Hiroshima, Japan to attend the G7 summit on the 19th following a meeting between the president and the leadership of Congress scheduled for the 9th.
 The WP said that while the positions of both the White House and the Republican Party are strong, an interpretable agreement may be reached in a way that is advantageous to each.

 1683085301